 How Is Edema Treated?

 Of course, treating the underlying cause of a senior’s edema is the primary objective.
 Managing chronic conditions like heart disease and kidney disease will help minimize swelling and the likelihood of complications.
 In severe cases, diuretics like furosemide (Lasix) may be used to promote removal of excess fluid through urination.
-While these medications are effective, they can also deplete the body of important vitamins and minerals, so a healthy diet and physician supervision are crucial during their use.
+While these medications are effective, they can also upset the balance of important electrolytes (minerals) in the body like sodium, potassium, magnesium, chloride and calcium.
+A healthy diet and physician supervision are crucial while taking diuretic medications.

 How Family Caregivers Can Help Seniors Manage Edema